cameronleger/blueprint-sandboxes/README.md

 Crafting Counts cannot be segregated in the way that you want - this does not work for Lazy Bastard.

-### Space Exploration Sandboxes report incorrect Daylight on their first use

-This also seems to be an issue with Factorio.
-Although the Daylight property is forcefully set and told to not change, the next read of the value will be zero (or perhaps what the value originally was).
-It's purely a cosmetic bug.

-### Space Exploration sometimes blocks placements due to Zone/Force issues

-In its original form, this mod had great compatibility with Space Exploration - from this mod's POV.
-From SE's POV, however, at least two things were bad.
-First, it's technically possible to cheat (well, it _always_ is, since you're in control of the games you play), even though this mod discourages it and aims to prevent it.
-Second, SE's handling of Forces had some assumptions that were not true when using this mod.
-As such, there were a few bugs, like having twice as many CMEs as normal.

-Recently, SE became "aware" of this mod and have made changes to _prevent_ placement of some important SE Entities.
-Around the same time, this mod introduced "Illusions" to safely swap out scripted Entities with basic placeholders.

-At this time, _most_ of those Entities cannot _normally_ be placed within the Sandboxes - you will get an error from SE instead.
-They _can_ be Ghost-built (holding shift, or using a Blueprint), in _most_ cases.
-This is because SE does not check the types of the Ghosts, and this mod can safely replace them with Illusions.
-For the real Entities, SE blocks the placement _before_ this mod can do anything about it.

-I've reached out to their team to improve the compatibility, but nothing came of it.

 ### Selecting new contents for some Blueprints will include Illusions instead of Real Entities

 There is a significant flaw in Factorio's handling of Blueprints that have already been created when you want to "select new contents" for them; to quote a Factorio dev, it's "kind of a giant hack in my opinion and I don't see it getting re-worked any time soon."
 This is the only real acknowledgement of this issue, whereas all other responses seem to deflect or feign ignorance.
 As far as I have found, this is the only (and for our purposes, quite a large) shortcoming of the otherwise excellent Modding API.